RichardSchrauwen/hello-worlds/README.md

 go run hello.go
 ```

-Other usefull commands:
+Other useful commands:

 * Build the command in package 'main' and leave the result in the current working directory as a binary executable:

 `go build`

-* Install binary to build the command in a temporary directory and then move it to $GOPATH/bin:
+and run the executable with:

-`go install`
+`./hello`

-* Testing: `go test`
+* Cleaning up:

-* Cleaning: `go clean`
+`go clean`

 ## the java legacy
 Prerequisites: Install Java SDK